Supervision Conditions & Special Programs

 Per statute NMSA 31-21-5, parole means "the release to the community of an inmate of an institution by decision of the board or by operation of law subject to conditions imposed by the board and to its supervision".

-- Other State: If I am paroled or transferred to the custody of another State, I will abide by any rules in effect in that State in addition to the Parole Conditions imposed by the New Mexico Adult Parole Board.
+- 2. If I am paroled or transferred to the custody of another State, I will abide by the rules in effect in that State, as well as the parole conditions imposed by the New Mexico Adult Parole Board.

-- Drug Test: I will submit urinalysis testing at my Parole Officer's discretion.
+- 7. I will submit to substance testing at my Parole Officers discretion.

-- Association: I will not knowingly associate with any person whom my Parole Officer has identified as a detriment to my parole.
+- 8. I will not knowingly associate with any person who is a detriment to my parole.
+I will have no gang contact, attire, or paraphernalia.

-- Weapons: I will not buy, sell, own or have in my possession, at any time, firearms, ammunition or other deadly weapons of any kind.
+- 9. I will not buy, sell, own or have in my possession, at any time, firearms, ammunition, or other deadly weapons of any kind.

-- Employment: I will obtain and maintain full employment/school and notify my Parole Officer in the event of termination thereof.
+- 10. I will seek and maintain verifiable employment, education, or community service (if not employed) and notify my Parole Officer immediately in the event of termination or change of employment.

-- Home Visits: I will permit my Parole Officer to visit me at all reasonable times and places.
+- 11. I will permit my Parole Officer or Corrections Officials to visit me at all reasonable times, places, and will submit to reasonable warrantless searches per New Mexico Corrections Department policy.

 Intensive Supervision provides concentrated supervision to each region's most high risk offenders.
 These offenders typically include gang members, repeat felons, and violent offenders.